TRaSH-Guides/Guides/docs/Radarr/Radarr-remote-path-mapping.md

 Click on the browse button and browse to the location where the files are accessible for Radarr.

-??? examples "Example what to add in Add Remote Path Mapping"
+??? example "example what to add in Add Remote Path Mapping - [CLICK TO EXPAND]"

     ![!rpm-add-local-path](images/rpm-add-local-path.png)